 Server-Side Swift follows the same approach I used with Hacking with Swift: small, standalone projects that teach individual techniques starting from scratch, so you end up with a huge library of finished projects you can develop further or use as the base for something entirely new.

-Now for the answer to a question you've probably been asking: the book uses IBM's Kitura framework for server-side Swift.
-That's not an accident:
+Now for the answer to a question you've probably been asking: why are there two editions of the book?
+It's not an accident: